kenpeter/algo/misc/simiar_question.md

 - '1' is str, '0' is str

 - https://leetcode.com/problems/max-area-of-island (\*)
+- 1 island === 1 dfs go down
+- why?
+- because they are connected

 - https://leetcode.com/problems/making-a-large-island/ (\*)
 - we label diff island in grid